Skip to Main Content

 How to Search a Database

 A database is searched by creating a search query.
-A search query is the combination of search terms, filters, and code that you type or select before clicking the search button.
+A search query is the combination of:

-• Search terms are the words or phrases you want the search feature to look for.
+• Search terms - These are the words or phrases you want the database to look for.
+Databases may search the article's text and/or they may search the description of the article.

 This is an example of a search in Academic Search Complete: